cloud-gov/cg-site/_docs/ops/design/secrets.md

   -f credhub-import-${bosh-director-name}-${bosh-deployment-name}.yml
 ```

-Once this file is successfully imported into CredHub, cloud.gov operators will
+Once this file is successfully imported into CredHub, Cloud.gov operators will
 delete the `credhub-import-*` file from the `s3://cloud-gov-varz/` bucket.

 ```sh